massimocaprinali/cloud-foundry-public/getting-started.md

   cf services
   ```

-  After a service instance is created, it is available for any of your applications to bind and use.
+  After a service instance is created, it is available for any of your apps to bind and use.

   2. Bind the service instance to your app.

-  To use a service instance, you must bind it to your application.
-Use the `cf bind-service` command to bind a service instance to an application by specifying the application name and the service instance that you created.
+  To use a service instance, you must bind it to your app.
+Use the `cf bind-service` command to bind a service instance to an app by specifying the app name and the service instance that you created.

   ```
   cf bind-service <your_app_name> <your_name_for_your_cloudant_service>
   ```

-  Binding a service instance to an application enables {{site.data.keyword.cloud_notm}} to communicate to the service, and to specify that a new application will communicate with that service instance.
-For different services, {{site.data.keyword.cloud_notm}} might process the application and the service instance differently during the binding.
-For example, some services might create a new tenant for each application that communicates to the service instance.
-The service responds back to {{site.data.keyword.cloud_notm}} with information, such as credentials, that must be passed to the application allowing communication between the application and the service.
+  Binding a service instance to an app enables {{site.data.keyword.cloud_notm}} to communicate to the service, and to specify that a new app will communicate with that service instance.
+For different services, {{site.data.keyword.cloud_notm}} might process the app and the service instance differently during the binding.
+For example, some services might create a new tenant for each app that communicates to the service instance.
+The service responds back to {{site.data.keyword.cloud_notm}} with information, such as credentials, that must be passed to the app allowing communication between the app and the service.

-  If the application is running when it is bound to a service instance, the <VCAP_SERVICES> environment variable is not updated until the application is restarted.
-To restart your application, use the `cf restart` command.
+  If the app is running when it is bound to a service instance, the <VCAP_SERVICES> environment variable is not updated until the app is restarted.
+To restart your app, use the `cf restart` command.
   {: note}

   3. Use the service instance.

-  In this scenario, the <VCAP_SERVICES> environment variable includes information, such as the following items, that an application can use to connect to this instance of {{site.data.keyword.cloudant}}:
+  In this scenario, the <VCAP_SERVICES> environment variable includes information, such as the following items, that an app can use to connect to this instance of {{site.data.keyword.cloudant}}:

   <dl><dt>username</dt>
   <dd>d72837bb-b341-4038-9c8e-7f7232916197-bluemix</dd>